vitalsource/data/aied-evallac-2024/README.md

 We are using automatic question generation (AQG) to lower this barrier, using electronic textbooks as source material.
-To date, approximately 2.5 million automatically generated (AG) questions have been added to thousands of online textbooks in the VitalSource Bookshelf ereader platform as a free study feature called CoachMe, available to millions of students.
+To date, millions of automatically generated (AG) questions have been added to thousands of textbooks in the VitalSource Bookshelf ereader platform, available to millions of students as a free study feature called CoachMe.
 There are several types of AG questions available, including fill-in-the-blank (FITB), matching, multiple choice, and free response.

 As shown below, the questions open in a panel next to the textbook content.
 As formative practice, students are allowed as many answer